mixua/gitrob/README.md

     export GITROB_GITHUB_ACCESS_TOKEN=deadbeefdeadbeefdeadbeefdeadbeefdeadbeef

 Alternatively you can specify the access token with the `-gitlab-access-token` or `-github-access-token` option on the command line, but watch out for your command history!

+## Feature

+Added function `GetRepositoriesFromOrganization` that let scan private repositories.

+TODO: add instructions on how to configure ssh client in order to get access to fetch private repositories.